Royal Asiatic Society of Great Britain and Ireland: Journal

 The Journal of the Royal Asiatic Society is published by Cambridge University Press four times a year, each issue containing a number of scholarly essays, and several book reviews.
 It has been published under its current name since 1991, having previously been the Journal of the Royal Asiatic Society of Great Britain and Ireland (1834–1991) and Transactions of the Royal Asiatic Society of Great Britain and Ireland (1824–1834).
-The present editor of the journal is Professor Sarah Ansari of Royal Holloway, University of London.
-The executive editor is Charlotte de Blois.
-The society also regularly publishes historical manuscripts, and monographs of the highest academic quality on numerous topics.
+The present editor of the Journal is Daud Ali of the University of Pennsylvania.
+The Journal is double-peer-refereed.

 Oriental Translation Fund of Great Britain and Ireland

 This fund was initially established in 1828.
 The results of its initial funding projects were soon forthcoming.
 The Fund became one of a large number of Victorian subscription printing clubs which published translations, re-issued historical works or commissioned original books which were too specialized for commercial publication; but unlike most of those now defunct organizations, the work of the Royal Asiatic Society Oriental Translation Fund is on-going into the 21st century with a "new series" and "old series" microform catalog available for scholarly research.